 Here’s what you shouldn’t dehydrate and give to dogs.
 Bones.
 Often dehydrated bones splinter easily and can get caught in a dog’s throat.
 Same reason why you never want to give them small chicken or fish bones.
 It’s just not safe.
 Commercial bone treats are also advised against by the FDA which are often processed and preservatives are added.

-The only bones we do recommend giving them are the recreational raw bones we mentioned earlier.
-Lamb femur, beef knuckle, and marrow bones are used to chew and stimulate not to swallow and choke on.
+The only bones we do recommend giving them are the recreational raw bones we mentioned earlier like beef marrow bones are used to chew and stimulate not to swallow and choke on.
 Since they are raw they still contain fat, meat, and tissue that softens the bone itself and is easier on the dog’s mouth.
 Be sure to take it away after a decent amount of chewing and save it for another day.

 There are many animal parts and organs that can be found at your local butcher shop to make tasty dehydrated treats at home!
 Be sure these are all human-grade items that are safe for your dog to consume.
 Here are some recommendations and their health benefits for your dog: